GeorgeVictor2017/Simple-Node-Web-project/README.md

-# Simpel Web Application with Angular and NodeJs
+# Simple Web Application with Angular and NodeJs
 Build a web application with Angular JS and Node Js
 ## UI Demo
 1. Get list users